Jurassic Bark: Plot

 When Fry takes Bender to a museum exhibit, he is shocked to find a fossilized dog on display, which he recognizes as his pet from the 20th century, Seymour Asses.
 For three days, he protests in front of the museum by dancing to "The Hustle" by Van McCoy, demanding they give him Seymour's body, which proves successful.
 Professor Farnsworth then examines Seymour's body, and concludes that, due to his unusually rapid fossilization, a DNA sample can be made to produce a clone, and it would even be possible to recreate Seymour's personality and memory.

 Fry begins to prepare for the dog, and Bender becomes jealous.
 Just when the Professor is ready to clone Seymour, Bender arrives.
 Angry that Fry will not spend time with him, he grabs the fossil and throws it in a pit of lava, believing that destroying it will restore his friendship with Fry.
 Fry is furious at Bender and upset at having lost Seymour.
 Bender realizes how Fry could love an inferior creature and apologizes for what he did.
 The professor explains that the fossil may not have instantly melted, as it was made of dolomite.
 With this in mind, Bender, claiming to be partly made from dolomite, dives into the lava and recovers the fossil.

 The Professor begins the cloning process, and his computer informs him that Seymour died at the age of 15, meaning he lived twelve years after Fry was frozen.
 Fry has a change of heart and aborts the cloning process, believing that Seymour must have moved on with his life, found a new owner, and forgotten about him.
 A flashback then shows that, contrary to Fry's assumption, Seymour faithfully obeyed his last command, waiting in front of Panucci's Pizza for Fry to return.
+(Note: Seymour's fate was later revealed in Futurama: Bender's Big Score.)